Looking after your child's teeth and mouth from an early age can stop them developing conditions such as tooth decay and erosion.

 If your child resists having their teeth brushed, or wants to do it themselves, don't give up.
 You can try singing a song as you brush your child's teeth.

 Let your child try brushing their own teeth after you have done it.
 Use your imagination to make brushing fun.

 Take your child for regular dental check-ups as soon as their first milk teeth appear, at around 6 months.

 Check-ups can be every 3, 6 or 12 months depending on if they show signs of tooth decay.
 Ask your dentist what they recommend.

 Take your child with you when you go to your own dental appointments.
 Get them used to the sights and sounds of a dental surgery.
 This will help them feel comfortable when they have to go for their own dental appointments.

-For information on access to and the availability of services in your area contact your local HSE Local Health Office.
+For information on services in your area contact your local HSE Local Health Office.